a group performing at a music team building program

-I stumbled onto an article about how about team building activities using music and it made me realize I haven’t yet shared my own ideas and recommendations.
+I recently read an article highlighting team building activities using music and it made me realize I haven’t yet shared my own ideas and recommendations.
+So here we go.

 DIY Team Building Activities Using Music

-Do it yourself ideas are always great because you’re in control of when and where.
-They are activities you can do whenever you want, without the expenditure of having to bring in experts like me!
+Do it yourself music based ideas are always great because you’re in control of when and where.
+These are activities you can do whenever you want, without the expenditure of having to bring in experts like me!

 • Bring in a karaoke track of a well known song or better yet, if you have a musician on your team, ask them to play the music for you.
 Use a flip chart to capture ideas.